 Ordinarily, no more than one course at the 100-level may count.
 If a student has completed the common courses and fulfilled a concentration, one semester of a Senior Research Project may count toward the nine-course requirement.

 - a common set of five courses (REL 201 - The Reality of God, REL 204 - Religious Pluralism and American Identity, REL 211 - Introduction to the Bible, REL 215 - Hinduism, REL 224 - Christian Social Ethics) from which four are required;

 - an elective course;

 - a seminar for majors and minors only, designed around special topics; and

 Additional Points of Interest

-Off Campus Study Denison University works to make study abroad and other off-campus study possible for all students.
-In Religion, we encourage students to study abroad during their junior year.
-Most students who major in Religion transfer in one or two courses for the concentration within the Religion major, satisfy a GE requirement or two, and gain general credits towards graduation.
+Denison University works to make study abroad and other off-campus study possible for all students, typically during their junior year.
+Most students who major in Religion transfer one or two courses for the concentration within the Religion major, satisfy a GE requirement or two, and gain general credits towards graduation.
 Quite a few do independent research or internships as part of their study abroad experience.
-We encourage students to visit the Off-Campus Study office to explore their options, and to meet with a faculty advisor in the Religion Department to discuss how study abroad can best be integrated into the student's major.
+We encourage students to visit the Off-Campus Study office to explore options, and to meet with a faculty advisor in the Religion Department to discuss how study abroad can best be integrated into the student's major.